 - Make sure images are high resolution

 In my work, we typically try to provide OTAs with one standard set of images for hotel, rooms and facilities, then use another set for our own sites and GMB.
 We want the user to stay on our own properties (e.g. website) where possible.

-Google My Business listings for hotels do provide a services section.
+Google Business Profiles for hotels do provide a services section.
 However, at the moment, hotel services are not surfaced in search, as is the case for other GMB listings in the form of justifications.

 For example, here where it says ‘Provides: Sports massage’, is an example of Google surfacing a business’s services in SERPs.

 Even though services are not used and surfaced for hotels at the moment, this is not to say they won’t be in the future, so I’d recommend taking the time to add your services.

 - Room Service

 Service categories will be created for each category type you select, and internal services can be selected based on this information.

 Some options will already provide a selection of services that Google typically associates with the category.